JaminMartin/spcs_instruments/README.md

 frequency = 0.5
 ```

-The `measure_mode` is a sub dictionary.
+The `measure_mode` is a sub-dictionary.
 It contains information only pertaining to some aspects of a measurement.
 In this case, if the scope should reset per cycle or not (basically turning off or on a rolling average) as its acquisition mode is set to average.
 This allows the config file to be expressive and compartmentalised.

 The actual keys and values for a given instrument are given in the instruments' documentation (WIP)